dalealleshouse/algorithms/README.md

     accepting randomly sorted arrays are using the exact same inputs.
 For the purposes of this project, `rand()` is sufficient.
 However, a different solution is required for production scenarios.
+* There is little to no thought to given to C code portability.
+It is assumed that it will always run in the supplied docker container on a 64-bit machine.

 Actual run time data
 * Many sections include actual run time data for the C implementation of the